Mums Returning To Work: Your Career Questions Answered. With Careers Expert Nikki Nir

 Q: I was made redundant before I went on maternity leave.
 How can I jumpstart my job search?

 A: Ask friends and family to let you know about jobs that are advertised where they work.
 Keep in touch with old colleagues and managers.
 Women are great at empowering other women, so network with working mums online and at the school gates.
 Also try temping agencies.
 It’s a great way to get back in to the work force and can lead to a permanent job.
 Register your details on job boards and you’ll know about any new jobs straight away.
 You can set up LinkedIn job alerts and contact employers directly.
 ‘Like’ company Facebook pages and you can find out about jobs.
-Also, try organisations that specialise in offering flexible work like www.workingmums.co.uk and www.mojomums.co.uk
+There’s a couple of Facebook groups advertising flexible jobs like Flexible Working for Mums Like Me and lots of job boards that specialise in flexible working like www.timewisejobs.co.uk and www.workingmums.co.uk

 Q: I’d like to return to my old job but I feel like my knowledge and skills are out of date.
 What should I do?